 The C-40A "Clipper" flies the Navy Unique Fleet Essential Airlift (NUFEA) mission, providing high-priority cargo and passenger airlift for the U.S. Navy fleet worldwide.

-The Navy began replacing its aging fleet of 29 C-9B Skytrain aircraft in 1997 and has ordered nine C-40s to date.
-The U.S. Naval Reserve will operate and maintain the aircraft.
+The Navy began replacing its aging fleet of 29 C-9B Skytrain aircraft in 1997 and has ordered fifteen C-40As to date.
+The U.S. Naval Reserve operates and maintains the aircraft at four air bases:

 - all-passenger configuration (121 passengers)